Rewriting the Rules of Engagement: AI’s Role in the Future of Medical Communication

 - AI ensures adherence to evolving healthcare regulations by detecting compliance risks, auto-redacting sensitive data, and monitoring regulatory updates.

-Balancing AI Assistance vs. Automation Risks
+Balancing AI Assistance vs. Automation Risks:

 - Fully automated systems risk errors that could harm patients or compromise data privacy.
 A balanced approach integrates AI as a decision-support tool while preserving human oversight to validate outcomes.